boris-shvidchenko/nextjs-practice/README.md

 # nextjs-practice
 This repository holds a number of different Next.js practice projects and builds.
+Disclaimer: all builds/clones were worked on and deployed for educational purposes only.

 **Projects/Work:**